AMRC CD 0013:

 200th anniversaries of the U.S. Constitution

-and Stoughton Musical Society's Constitution,
+and Stoughton Musical Society's Constitution (now America's oldest choral society),

 both written